 Both the chairman and the vice chairman for supervision at the Federal Reserve Board are scheduled to give remarks in separate events Wednesday evening, while technical amendments to rules of the federal credit union regulator are slated to take effect Tuesday, when they’re scheduled for publication in the Federal Register.

 - Comments are due to the Federal Reserve Board, Federal Deposit Insurance Corp.
 (FDIC), and Office of the Comptroller of the Currency (OCC) on a proposal to exempt real estate transactions below $400,000 – up from $250,000 – from federal real estate appraisal requirements.
-The proposed rule addresses issues on which regulators have already received comment as well as a provision of the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCPA, S. 2155), which is the source of the increased appraisal exemption threshold.
+The proposed rule addresses issues on which regulators have already received comment as well as a provision of the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCPA, S. 2155).
 The exemption would apply in cases where no state-certified or state-licensed appraiser is available, though property valuations would still be required.
 The $400,000 EGRRCPA exemption level also applies to credit unions; the National Credit Union Administration (NCUA) issued its proposal last October (the comment period is closed).

 A final rule making technical changes to many National Credit Union Administration rules are set to take effect upon publication in the Federal Register.
 The amendments, approved in December, correct minor drafting errors and inaccurate legal citations and remove unnecessary regulatory provisions no longer applicable to federally insured credit unions (FICUs).